 iii.
 By any other person, subject to a prior arrangement with FBYC and the payment of the relevant fee.

 a.
 All diving must comply with Diving Regulations and Safety Standards.

 b.
 STMC employs a diving team on contract to dive on the marina.

 c.
 Permission must be obtained for any other diving within the marina or around the swing moorings from FBYC.

 d.
 Obtain direct permission from Naval Operations 021 787 3819.

 a.
 In accordance with the Club Constitution the Committee shall provide and revise a list of all tariffs and fees applicable to the services available.

 b.
 There is no reciprocity agreement between STMC and any other organisation.

 c.
 FBYC & STMC have by separate agreement between them undertaken to support each other in seeking to have all members pay debts by due date and in dealing with defaulters in any form.
-Particularly, an unremedied default by a FBYC member in terms of any applicable rule or by-law of STMC may be brought to the notice of GenCom which may then pursue the matter with that member, including possible recourse to a disciplinary process in terms of art 13 of the FBYC Constitution.
+Particularly, an unremedied default by a FBYC member in terms of any applicable rule or by-law of STMC may be brought to the notice of GenCom which may then pursue the matter with that member, including possible recourse to a disciplinary process in terms of section 13 of the FBYC Constitution.